EncircleInc/unrestricted/diagrams/README.md

 > [!IMPORTANT]
 > The Git for Confluence plugin we use to include Structurizr diagrams does not honor a
 > theme URL at this time.
-Use the `theme.dsl` instead, until further notice.
+For now, use the `theme.dsl` instead.

 **Helpful Links**
 - [Structurizr Themes](https://structurizr.com/help/themes)